 A significant reduction in the risk of importation of new COVID-19 cases through travel would result from the following cumulative factors:

 - The overall low prevalence rate of COVID-19 cases within the wider European population.

 - The fact that only asymptomatic people are currently allowed to travel by air.

 - Testing prior to departure of travellers departing from areas where high transmission has been reported as an additional step in the passenger journey, done close to the departure time.

-ii) Testing cross-border travellers should be based on common criteria, agreed on necessary pre-conditions and mutual recognition — all defined at EU level as part of an EU-TPT.
+ii) Testing cross-border travellers should be based on common criteria, agreed-on necessary pre-conditions and mutual recognition — all defined at the EU level as part of an EU-TPT.

 iii) Criteria for an “effective” EU-TPT